guaneec/svdiff-kohya/README.md

 # svdiff-kohya
-A SVDiff implementation for kohya-ss/sd-scripts
+A partial SVDiff implementation for kohya-ss/sd-scripts (WIP)

+# Installation
+With https://github.com/kohya-ss/sd-scripts already set up, download `svdiff.py` from this repo to `sd-scripts/networks`.

+# Usage
+Set `network_module = "networks.svdiff"` in the training config